aa-ahmed-aa/Zeta/README.md

 - Automatic :vs: Manual Judging
     - Automatic judging
-        It will run the contestant solution and compare it with the testcases given to the that problem and respond to the that user submition .<br>
+        It will run the contestant solution and compare it with the testcases given to that problem and respond to that user submition .<br>
     - Manual Judging
         Adding the response manually to this submition because Sometimes users didn't follow the rules of the contest and read or write from i/o Stream Not File.<br>